 Kerry Townley-Smith — Mathematics and Music

 As a long time Journey School parent and educator, Mrs. Kerry Townley-Smith can’t wait to return to Journey School in her new capacity of Math and Music Specialist.
 Mrs. T-S’s own children have been part of the school community for many years, and she has grown with the school from volunteer to Specialty Teacher to Main Class Teacher and again to Specialty teacher.

 Mrs. T-S possesses a BA high honors degree in English from the University of Saskatchewan and has completed courses for her Master’s in the same subject.
 In addition, she has recently completed her California Multiple Subject Teaching Credential.
 As a life-long learner interested in making connections, Mrs. T-S especially enjoys teaching mathematics, music, English, and history in integrated and inspiring ways.
 As she looks ahead, Mrs. T-S reflects:

 “I look forward to working in partnership with parents and fellow teachers to provide extra support and enrichment opportunities for the students.
 I am particularly passionate about providing my students with a well-rounded education that they can really dig into and be excited about.
 It is important to me that each one my students is well-prepared for high school and set up for life-long success.”

 Janet Gates — Mathematics

-“I am excited to join the Journey team!
+“I am excited to be a part of the Journey team!
 I have been teaching different levels of math for over 20 years.
 I also worked as an Electrical Engineer before starting a family.
 Math and science are my favorite subjects and I love to see the delight on a student’s face when a new concept is understood.
 I enjoy showing my students examples of math in action in our every day lives and also in our world.
-I have been married for over 25 years and have four wonderful children who are either about to begin college, are attending college, or have completed college.”
+I have been married for over 25 years and have four wonderful children who are are all attending various California universities.”